Calan Breckon • Updated March 3, 2023

 4. Podia

-Podia is the best start-free and then pay-as-you-grow option that allows users to create and sell online courses, digital downloads, and memberships.
+Podia is the best membership site platform to start with the free plan and then pay-as-you-grow option that allows users to create and sell online courses, digital downloads, unlimited courses, and memberships.

-It comes with some basic community functions and also manages your checkout and sales so you don’t need any coding or design skills, and it also uses a drag-and-drop website builder, which is big if you’re not a tech-savvy person.
+It comes with some basic community membership management software functions and also manages your checkout and sales so you don’t need any coding or design skills, and it also uses a drag and drop membership site builder, which is big if you’re not a tech-savvy person.

-You also have the option to sort out all your bookings for 1-on-1 sessions in Podia if you don’t already have something like Acuity that you’re using for scheduling, which is a nice little bonus.
+You also have key features like the option to sort out all your bookings for 1-on-1 sessions in Podia if you don’t already have something like Acuity that you’re using for scheduling, which is a nice little bonus.

-The downer is its membership community engine is fairly simple so if you’re looking for a more robust online community option this may not be the best match or you’ll have to use something like a Facebook group, which means more work and moderation on another platform.
+The downer is its membership community engine is fairly simple so if you’re looking for a more robust online community option this may not be the best match or you’ll have to use something like a Facebook group, which means more work and moderation on another platform for member management.

-If you’re looking for free podia alternatives then keep scrolling as I have more listed below that you might like.
+If you’re looking for free alternatives for the best membership site platforms then keep scrolling as I have more listed below that you might like.

 PRICE: